OpenBB-finance/OpenBB/website/content/terminal/reference/forecast/delta.md

 ---
 title: delta
-description: Documentation related to Delta, a function that adds percentage change to a selected dataset column.
+description: "Documentation related to Delta, a function that adds percentage change" to a selected dataset column.
 The page gives an overview of the function usage, parameters and examples
 keywords: